We are happy to help. First off, it is important to know all the support resources you have at your disposal when setting up and running Golem.

 If you don't have a public IP, your router doesn't support UPnP, you need to forward ports 40102, 40103 and 3282 to your machine from your router for Golem to accept tasks.
 Refer to bitcoin.org.
 For port forwarding instructions but use above ports instead.
 You may also need to open the ports through your firewall.
 For router specific instructions on how to forward your ports go to portforward.com To check if your ports are forwarded correctly you can use canyouseeme.org

 Once you have successfully installed golem you can set the amount of computing power you want to share, and wait for tasks to come in.

 If you have any problems while setting up Golem feel free to reach out to us on chat.golem.network

 The peers list you see reflects the nodes connected in the bottom left corner of the app.
 You continually ping these peers and they ping you back to ensure your node is ready to receive work.
 You are not limited to these 10 nodes for recieving tasks.
 Whenever a task is submitted by any requestor on the network, you have a chance of receiving it.
 You can increase this number in CLI or config file.
+Increasing this number will not increase your chance of recieving a task.
 You can change the

 Transactions can be awaiting for up to 30 days per our Terms and Conditions, but it rarely takes that long.

 Transactions that are awaiting could be due to the other node not verifying the task yet, it could be offline at the moment for example.
 It also has to do with the timing of batch transactions.
 GNT is sent to multiple nodes in batches to save users on Gas price.
 Some batches leave sooner than others.
 An imperfect but useful analogy would be like a train that waits for a certain number of passengers before it leaves.
 Network speed and the amount of transactions can change the time GNT is "awaiting".
 A payment could be rejected if the node went offline at a critical time during verification.
 In this case, that transaction is likely lost.